1itvinka/anastasiya.dev/content/blog/names/index.md

 #### 8. Avoid noise words

 For example, never use "variable" in a variable name.
 At best, it just adds noise.
-Quite often it can lie and mislead.
+Quite often, it can lie and mislead.

 Bad: